Soil Flushing

 Limitations and Concerns

-There is the potential of washing the contaminant beyond the capture zone and the introduction of surfactants to the subsurface.
-The technology should be used only where flushed contaminants and soil-flushing fluid can be contained and recaptured.
+Flushing may spread the contaminant beyond the capture zone or to introduce surfactants to the subsurface, so the technology should be used only where flushed contaminants and soil-flushing fluid can be contained and recaptured.

 Additives must be recovered from the underlying aquifer and, when possible, should be recycled.

-Treatment of the recovered fluids forms residual sludges that musty be treated or disposed of.
+Treatment of the recovered fluids forms residual sludges that must be treated or disposed.

 Recovered groundwater may need treatment to meet appropriate discharge standards.